 After a bushfire, asbestos fibres can be disturbed by clean-up work.
 If you suspect your property may contain asbestos, the debris must be disposed of safely and securely.

 Contractors must only enter the site in full personal protective equipment and all debris must be securely bagged and transported in a sealed tray.

 Not all landfills are equipped to accept and dispose of debris that contains asbestos.
 Visit the asbestos website for advice and information on managing asbestos.

 CCA-treated wood is commonly used in structures such as pergolas, decking, fencing and landscaping.
 After a fire, the ash from this wood contains up to 10% (by weight) arsenic, copper and chromium.
 Swallowing only a few grams of this can be harmful.
 Children, pets and other animals must be kept away from these ash areas until clean-up is completed.

 The Environmental Protection Agency (EPA) provides advice on disposal of burnt CCA treated timber.

 There are a range of options for on-farm disposal of animal carcasses.
 The disposal method will depend on the number and size of animal carcasses.
 The Environmental Protection Agency (EPA) provides advice on waste management issues.

 Hazardous material that may be present after a fire includes:

 Visit the Green Industries website for more information on drop off centre opening hours and accepted items.

-After a power outage, the food in your fridge and freezer might not be safe to eat.
+If you have had a power outage, the food in your fridge and freezer might not be safe to eat.